VephoVandenberg/DataAcquisitionSystem/README.md

 In order to have a proper work of the program.
 You have to clone [LiME](https://github.com/504ensicsLabs/LiME) and [Volatility](https://github.com/volatilityfoundation/volatility) to /opt/.
 You have to launch project from the project directory that means you should perform cd to projectPath.
 And launch the app out there ./build/UniversityProject.

 # Ahtung
 App doesn't work on Windows, yet.
+And [Volatility](https://github.com/volatilityfoundation/volatility) doesn't process dumps of some Linux kernels, so check that out before start.